Graham · Central Highlands

 Binnein Shios — common questions

-- How hard is Binnein Shios?
+- What difficulty is Binnein Shios?

-- When is the best time to climb Binnein Shios?
+- When should I climb Binnein Shios?

 - The standard good-weather months for Binnein Shios are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.